 To solve this problem, buoys can be used to facilitate the mooring of boats instead of anchoring.
-From earlier experience with installing mooring buoys in the Red Sea, this was as one of the first projects on Zanzibar Coral Reef Care initiated in collaboration with local partner Marinecultures.
+From earlier experience with installing mooring buoys in the Red Sea, this was one of the first projects on Zanzibar Coral Reef Care initiated.
 At the moment we have approximately 75 buoys on Zanzibar, Mnemba and Mafia Island, and 10 in stock for future replacements.
 Storms, salt water, corrosion and the fierce sun are some of the harsh elements the buoys, steel chains and shackles have to endure.
 This means maintenance on a regular basis.
 For this matter we work together with park rangers and dive operators on the different islands.